waiyiwong/Zero_Waste_Cooking/README.md

 </details>

 ### HTML Validation
-[W3C HTML Validation](https://validator.w3.org/) is used to validate html codes for all pages
+[W3C HTML Validation](https://validator.w3.org/) is used to validate html codes for all pages.
+No errors found except 2 pages.
+Explanations are provided below.
 <details open>
 <summary>Screenshots of all HTML validations</summary>